Student Assessment Home | Assessment A–Z Directory | Contact Student Assessment

 common, and are typically the result of minor deviations from testing

-Each person participating in the Texas student assessment program
+Each person who participates in the Texas student assessment program

 is responsible for reporting any violation or suspected violation of test